The tenancy agreement that you have signed is a legal contract between you and Hexagon Housing. It sets out the things that you and we have to do.

-- You must not inflict domestic violence.
+- You must not inflict domestic abuse.
 You must not harass or use mental, emotional or sexual abuse to make anyone who lives with you leave the home.
+Domestic Abuse Policy

 - You must ask us for permission if you want to keep any animal.

 - You, your household and your visitors must not park a vehicle anywhere on your property, except in defined parking areas.